Rare 1895 baby names make for a curious list.

-Were we really naming our sons Montie, Mayo, and Vester?
-Were girls called Clifford and boys named Martha – or were thob typos somewhere along the way?
+Were we really naming our sons Mayo and Vester?
+Were girls called Clifford and boys named Martha – or were both typos somewhere along the way?
 Did we really use Wm and Geo as boys’ names, or were they common abbreviations that made their way into the dataset?
 I’d bet money on the latter – but I don’t absolutely know.

-- They ranked #500 or higher in 1895.
+- It ranked #500 or higher in 1895.

-- They’ve never cracked the US Top 100.
+- It’s never cracked the US Top 100.

-- Most of the names on this list are not in the current US Top 1000.
+Lastly, most of the names on this list are not in the current US Top 1000.

 Read on for two dozen of my favorites finds from rare 1895 baby names.